gillohner/pubky-iCalendar-research/nexus-endpoints.md

 Metadata provides indexer-computed information that helps UIs make decisions without parsing jCal.
 For example:

-- Display "8 attendees" without parsing all attendee records
+- Display "8 attendees" without parsing all attendee records.
-- Sort/filter by creation time efficiently
+- Sort/filter by creation time efficiently.
-- Show parent context ("Bitcoin Meetup Zürich" in "Dezentralschweiz Meetups")
+- Show parent context ("Bitcoin Meetup Zürich" in "Dezentralschweiz Meetups").

 Frontends should prefer jCal data for display but can use metadata for performance optimizations and aggregated views.